Updated on Jan 04, 2021

 Phantom Power allows condenser microphones to receive the DC power required to operate via the microphone cable directly from the mixing board, or preamplifier, eliminating the need for an external power source.

 It's really easy for us to toss around terms like "condenser microphone" and "dynamic microphone", but it's no use to our readers if you don't know what they are, and where the differences lie.
-An oversimplification of the differences would be that condensers offer higher accuracy and are therefore a favorite in the studio, whereas dynamics tend to offer noise-blocking features and are a favorite for live performance.
+An oversimplification of the differences would be that condensers offer higher accuracy and are therefore a a favorite in the studio, whereas dynamics tend to offer noise-blocking features and are a favorite for live performance.
 The differences are a bit deeper than that, however.

 Condenser microphones are known for their high sensitivity.
 They use a low-mass diaphragm within the capsule adjacent to a metal backplate powered by the inner electronics in an effort to create what's known as capacitance.
 Due to the light weight of the diaphragm the microphone is able to record electric signals that match our sound waves by the relative changes in capacitance between the diaphragm & metal backplate.
 This provides a level of accuracy that cannot be matched, giving a full picture of the low, medium and high frequencies.
 We discuss this further in our article What Is A Condenser Microphone?